koenvervloesem/raspberry-pi-home-automation/README.rst

 License
 *******

 All code is provided by `Koen Vervloesem <http://koen.vervloesem.eu>`_ as open source software with the MIT license.
-See the LICENSE_ for more information.
+See the `LICENSE <LICENSE>`_ for more information.